 Irwin is a member of the Agricultural and Applied Economics Association (AAEA) and was named a Fellow in 2013, the highest honor bestowed by the Association.
 He has also received the Distinguished Group Extension Program Award (four times), the Quality of Research Discovery Award (twice), the Quality of Communication Award, and the Bruce Gardner Memorial Prize for Applied Policy Analysis, all from the AAEA.
 He has served the AAEA in numerous capacities and was an elected member of both the AAEA Executive and Foundation Boards.
 Other honors include the Paul A. Funk Recognition Award, the Spitze Land-Grant Professorial Career Excellence Award, and the Team Award (three times) from the College of Agricultural, Consumer, and Environmental Sciences at the University of Illinois.

 Irwin earned a B.S. in Agricultural Business from Iowa State University and both an M.S. and a Ph.D. in Agricultural Economics from Purdue University.
-He currently teaches courses on commodity price analysis and futures market research.
+He currently teaches a course on commodity price analysis.
 His lifelong fascination with commodity markets started as a young boy tagging along with his father to check the latest prices from ‘Chicago’ at the local grain elevator.